 TE.False Setup - Initial Setup of the Operational Configuration of the TOE inconsistent with TFM Guidance.

-Authorized personnel, attempting to establish an insecure configuration for the purpose of circumventing the security policy, could bypass the specified setup requirements in the Trusted Facility Manual.
+Authorized personnel, attempting to establish an insecure configuration for the purpose of circumventing the security policy, could bypass the specified setup requirements in the Trusted Facility Manual (reference Appendix C of the PR/SM Planning Guide).

 4 Security Objectives